Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowflake/getting_started_with_snowflake.md

 Database: `COMPANY_DATA`
 Schema = `CYBERSYN`

-Run the following query to see a sample of the `company_metadata`:
+Run the following query to see a sample of the `CYBERSYN_COMPANY_METADATA`:

 ```SQL
 select * from company_metadata limit 20;